xiangyuchu03/xiangyuchu03.github.io/index.md

 My research interests include 1) Developments of robotic surgical and medical systems and related algorithms; 2) Developments of nuanced manipulation skills on (deformable) objects and their applications in surgery and service; 3) Developments of agile locomotion systems and related algorithms / their applications on biomechanics.

-**1. I am looking for a full-time RA (starting date: 2026-01-01) to develop embedded systems for a new robotic mobile manipulation platform — experience with C++, ROS2, and hardware-software integration is preferred.**
+**1. I am looking for full-time RAs with experience in robotic system integration (e.g., legged robots, aerial/legged/wheeled manipulation robots).**

 **2. The BMT group is looking for a PhD candidate (Fall 2026) for autonomy and AI in robotic surgery.**

+**3. The BMT group is looking for full-time RAs to work on autonomy and AI in robotic surgery.**

-**3. CUHK students (undergraduate and MSc) interested in Robotics & AI research are welcome to contact me via email to explore potential opportunities in medical robotics and mobile robotics.**
+**4. CUHK students (undergraduate and MSc) interested in Robotics & AI research are welcome to contact me via email to explore potential opportunities in medical robotics and mobile robotics.**

 ## News
 <ul id="news-list">
+    <li class="news-item"><strong>[Oct.
+2025]</strong> One paper about <strong> 3D State Estimation </strong> is accepted to RA-L. Congrats, Yunxi! </li>
     <li class="news-item"><strong>[Jul.
 2025]</strong> One co-authored paper about <strong> Surgical Embodied Intelligence </strong> is accepted to Science Robotics. </li>
     <li class="news-item"><strong>[Jun.
 2025]</strong> I gave a talk at the 1st research workshop of RCUAS organized by The Hong Kong Polytechnic University (PolyU) </li>
     <li class="news-item"><strong>[Jun.
 2025]</strong> One paper about <strong> Restoring Needle Alignment in Autonomous Robotic Ultrasound </strong> is accepted to IROS 2025.
 Congrats, Zhongyu and Chenyang!</li>